Blog Menu

 Now that you know the importance of password security, let’s delve into the characteristics of a strong or complex password.

-The U.S. National Institute of Standards and Technology (NIST) released Digital Identity Guidelines organizations can implement for a strong password policy.
+The U.S. National Institute of Standards and Technology (NIST) released Digital Identity Guidelines, which organizations can implement to create a strong password policy.
 The NIST recommends these guidelines when creating a secure password:

 Password complexity